luc-github/esp3d.io/src/content/esp3d/v2.x/documentation/notifications.md

 menuPre = "<i class='fas fa-envelope'></i> "
 +++

-You can setup only one type of notification:
+You can use only one type of notification:

 * [Pushover](https://pushover.net/), which is a pay service